Skip to Content

 How much time do you need: Half a day is enough for the main highlights of Pisa including a visit to the city center.
 You can easily combine Pisa with a visit to Lucca town or the nearby Cinque Terre for a day.
 Here you can find more practical information for visiting Cinque Terre.

-Where to stay: Most tourists don’t stay in Pisa and travel either to Cinque Terre (see our guide on where to stay in Cinque Terre) or Lucca, or Florence.
+Where to stay: Most tourists don’t stay in Pisa and travel either to Cinque Terre (see our guide on where to stay in Cinque Terre), Lucca, or Florence.
 But Pisa also has some nice hotels (and more affordable) and it might be magical to stay here the night and see the Miracles Square in the late afternoon when most day tourists have left.
-Here are some of the best-rated hotels in Pisa:
+If you decide to stay in Pisa, we recommend Hotel Bologna.

 So, this is our guide to the best, most beautiful cities in Italy.
 But there’s so much more to Italy than just its cities!

-Rome and Venice are very different cities, but both extremely beautiful, unique, and both worth visiting.
+Which city is better: Rome or Venice?
+Rome and Venice are very different cities, but both are extremely beautiful, unique, and well worth visiting.
 If you only have the time for one of them and have at least 2-3 days, visit Rome.
 If you only have 1 day, visit Venice.
 But if you can, definitely try to visit both!

 READ ALSO: Italy Itinerary – how to see the best cities and other amazing places in 2 weeks